fsmosca/chess-artist/README.md

 # Chess Artist
-A python script that can analyze games in the pgn file.
-It can also analyze epd file, and can also test the engine using epd test suites.
-Only Python 2 is so far supported.
+A python script and exe file that can analyze games in the pgn file, annotate epd file, test engine on chess puzzles or problems and can generate chess puzzles.

 ## A. Requirements
 * [Python 2.7](https://www.python.org/downloads/release/python-2715/)